 Ready to take your business to the next level?

-The Chamber partners with other organisations to support businesses from all sectors and stages of development.
+The Chamber partners with other national networks to support businesses in the Bay of Plenty.

 The Chamber facilitates the delivery of the Regional Business Partner Network (RBP) in the Bay of Plenty, alongside Rotorua Business Chamber, Eastern Bay Chamber of Commerce and Poutama Trust.